Official-MoonDao/documentation/MoonDAO/docs/Projects/Project System.md

 **Can a project change Leads?**

 Yes.
-If a Lead must step down for whatever reason but the project is not yet completed, an Astronaut may appoint a new Lead to the project.
+If a Lead must step down for whatever reason but the project is not yet completed, an Executive Lead may appoint a new Lead to the project.

 **How are payments to contributors on projects handled?**